Tree Hugging, Food Justice, Taking Action

 3 | Do a scavenger hunt of your favorite foods and learn about the forces controlling what you eat

-4 | Investigate how your favorite fruits come from where they are grown to your hands.
-Meet the people who touch those fruits in their journey to you.
+4 | Investigate how your favorite fruits travel from distant places to your hands.
+Meet the people who touch those fruits, and the history of American fruit corporations that have made life hard for those people.

-5 | Make your own protest poster and learn about the United Farmworkers in Movement in California, including Dolores Huerta.
+5 | Make your own protest poster and learn about the United Farmworkers in Movement in California through Dolores Huerta.

-6 | Plant your own bean seed and track your seed grow alongside one new habit you want to build to support the earth or your community.
+6 | Plant your own bean seed and track how your seed grows alongside one new habit you want to build to support the earth or your community.